contentful/cf-graphql/README.md

 // you shouldn't be doing it per request, once is fine. const schema = cfGraphql.createSchema(spaceGraph);

-// Please note we're passing a function to `graphqlHTTP`: this function will be
+// IMPORTANT: we're passing a function to `graphqlHTTP`: this function will be
 // called every time a GraphQL query arrives to create a fresh entry loader.
 // You can also use `expressGraphqlExtension` described below. app.use('/graphql', graphqlHTTP(function () {